rpakdel/arduino_ir_lifesize_remote/README.md

 ![Zero button pulses](/Button-zero-pulses.PNG?raw=true)

 Notice there are 36 pulses

 * Start indicator pulses: low (2600-2800) ms, high (2300-2600) ms (2 pulses)
 * Stop pulse: low (1200-1600) ms (35th pulse)
 * There are 32 pulses between pulse 3 to 35
 * Each pair of pulses forms a bit => 16 bit value
 * Bit 1: mid-low (1200-1600) ms -> long-high (2500) ms
 * Bit 0: mid-low (1200-1600) ms -> short-high (800-900) ms

+From watching this video https://www.youtube.com/watch?v=BUvFGTxZBG8 I guessed that a one is indicated by a long high whereas a zero is indicated by a short high pulse.
+This somewhat follows the NEC IR protocol.

 For example for button zero as shown above